 This support is open to professional historians (working in universities or elsewhere), independent scholars, retired staff and students alike.
 The only stipulation is that applicants should be (or be willing to become) members of either the SHS or EHS.
-In the case of applicants who are permanently employed in Higher Education Institutions, their department should also be (or willing to become) a subscribing member of History UK.
+In the case of applicants who are permanently employed in higher education institutions, their department should also be (or willing to become) a subscribing member of History UK.

 Conference funding for panel on inequality, underrepresentation, and discrimination in the field of U.S. History with secondary school teachers (with BrANCH)

-Association of British American Nineteenth Century Historians (BrANCH) is the leading organisation for scholars of nineteenth-century U.S. history in the UK.
+The Association of British American Nineteenth Century Historians (BrANCH) is the leading organisation for scholars of nineteenth-century U.S. history in the UK.
 In recent years, the association has sought to involve itself in initiatives to address issues surrounding inequality, underrepresentation, and discrimination in the field of U.S. History and is particularly keen to encourage greater racial, gender, and socioeconomic diversity among students studying U.S. History at undergraduate and postgraduate levels.

 History UK is providing £500 to help strengthen BrANCH’s relationships with institutions and individuals working in secondary education.
 Four teachers from local secondary schools will be invited to participate in a panel on 12th October at the 2019 Annual BrANCH Conference at the University of Edinburgh.